918benjamin/ls_rb120/lesson_2/RPS_README.md

 [x] Don't need both < & > methods in Move class (only used in RPSGame#determine_winner)
     - Eliminate need for one method by amending the elsif conditional expression: elsif computer.move > human.move
-[ ] Create subclasses for each of the computer personalities to match OO paradigm
+[x] Create subclasses for each of the computer personalities to match OO paradigm
-    - The idea is to use objects for managing different behavior (vs conditional expressions) [ ] Computer has @personality and #personality_generator method [ ] #personality_generator method creates a new personality by ...?
-[ ] Implement method access control
+    - The idea is to use objects for managing different behavior (vs conditional expressions) [x] Implement method access control
-    - Many methods in RPSGame only called by other methods of RPSGame (make private) [x] Clear screen method should be in a module and then mixed into classes that need it
+    - Many methods in RPSGame only called by other methods of RPSGame (make private) [x] Clear screen method should be in a module and then mixed into classes that need it [ ] Refactor the methods that are currently disabling rubocop cops